hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/082_a_study_of_the_sankhya_philosophy.md

 ## A STUDY OF THE SANKHYA PHILOSOPHY

-Prakriti is called by the Sânkhya philosophers indiscrete, and defined as the perfect balance of the materials in it; and it naturally follows that in perfect balance there cannot be any motion.
+Prakriti is called by the Sānkhya philosophers indiscrete, and defined as the perfect balance of the materials in it; and it naturally follows that in perfect balance there cannot be any motion.
 In the primal state before any manifestation, when there was no motion but perfect balance,